cotes2020/jekyll-theme-chirpy/_posts/2022-01-09-integer-overflow.md

 ## What is an integer overflow:

-We have two unsigned integers, a and b, both of which are 32 bits long.
-We assign to a the maximum value a 32 bit integer can hold, and to b we assign 1 We add a and b together and store the result in a third unsigned 32 bit integer called r:
+We have two unsigned integers, *a* and *b*, both of which are 32 bits long.
+We assign to *a* the maximum value a 32 bit integer can hold, and to *b* we assign 1 We add *a* and *b* together and store the result in a third unsigned 32 bit integer called *r*:

     a = 0xffffffff
     b = 0x1